MathStuff/Matrices/README.md

 C.trace #Returns the trace of the matrix

 C.nilpotency(limit) #Returns the nilpotency degree of the matrix, returns None if some elements diverge.
 Limit parameter is for iteration amount

-C.rank #Returns the rank of the matrix

-C.rrechelon #Returns the reduced row echelon form of the matrix

 C.eigenvalues #Returns the eigenvalues (CAN'T FIND COMPLEX EIGENS,CHECK ISSUE#32 : https://github.com/MathStuff/MatricesM/issues/32)